crate/elasticsearch-inout-plugin/README.rst

 --------

-Below are some examples demonstrating what can be done with the elasticsearch export plugin.
+Below are some examples demonstrating what can be done with the elasticsearch inout plugin.
 The example commands require installation on a UNIX system.
 The plugin may also works with different commands on other operating systems supporting elasticsearch, but is not tested yet.